-How to Choose the Correct Heat Coil and Nail Combo for Your E-Nail Setup-
+How to Choose the Correct E-Nail Heat Coil and Nail Combo:

 The first thing you will want to consider when looking for e-nail heat coils is what nail do you plan on using?
 Are you going to be dropping a lot of monstrous globs and snakes in, medium sized dabs, or “grain sized” smaller dabs?
 From what I have seen the quartz banger is significantly more popular than other nails at this time, although I prefer SiC to quartz personally (for maintenance and flavor reasons).
-There are also many other styles of nails to choose from, and I encourage you to look around the site or do your research on your options.
-The main differences in nails to consider are durability, heat transfer (shape and material), flavor, and how they hold on to old residues over time (how easy they are to clean).
+There are also many other styles of nails to choose from.
+The main differences in nails to consider are durability, heat transfer (shape and material), material type and flavor, and how how easy (or difficult) they are to clean.

 After you decide on a nail, it’s time to find the heating coil that will match it.
 The barrel style coil will fit the banger style, since it’s designed with side walls to fit around the banger coil.
 Most people nowadays go for the barrel style with bottom wraps (sometimes called axial style even though that just means round) which helps out with heating the bottom of the surface, and not just the side walls.
 A standard barrel coil will work just fine as well; but you will be turning the temps up just a little bit more to get everything vaporized (unless you have the “waste it to taste it” philosophy).